kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 ### applyset.k8s.io/tooling

-Example: `applyset.k8s.io/tooling: "kubectl/v1.27.0"`
+Example: `applyset.k8s.io/tooling: "kubectl/v{{< skew currentVersion >}}"`

 Used on: Objects being used as ApplySet parents.
-As of {{< skew currentVersion >}}, this may be Secrets, ConfigMaps, or custom resources if the Custom Resource Definition defining them has the `applyset.k8s.io/is-parent-type` label.
+As of Kubernetes version {{< skew currentVersion >}}, this may be Secrets, ConfigMaps, or custom resources if the Custom Resource Definition defining them has the `applyset.k8s.io/is-parent-type` label.

 Part of the [ApplySet specification](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cli/3659-kubectl-apply-prune#design-details-applyset-specification).
 This label is applied to the parent object used to track an ApplySet to indicate which tooling manages that ApplySet.
 Tooling should refuse to mutate ApplySets belonging to other tools.
 The value must be in the format `<toolname>/<semver>`.